kikuchy/screenshot_desktop/README.md

 - **Multi-monitor support**: List all available monitors and their resolutions.
 - **Specific monitor capture**: Take a high-resolution screenshot of a specific monitor.
+- **Window capture**: List all available windows and capture screenshots of specific windows.
 - **Pure Dart**: No Flutter dependency required.

 ## Getting started